OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-30.md

 ## 2 Chronicles 30:22

 Then Hezekiah spoke encouragingly to all the Levites who showed good insight in the things of the Lord.
-So they ate for the appointed seven days, sacrificing peace offerings and giving thanks to the Lord God of their fathers.
+So they ate for the appointed seven days, offering peace offerings and giving thanks to the Lord God of their fathers.

 ---

 ## 2 Chronicles 30:23

-Then the whole assembly decided to celebrate the feast another seven days,
+Then the whole assembly decided to celebrate the feast for another seven days,
-so they celebrated the seven days with joy.
+so they celebrated the additional seven days with joy.

 ## 2 Chronicles 30:24